CHILDBIRTH EDUCATION CLASSES

 *Source: Study by Klaus and Kennell, 2002.

-+ What is Birth Matters NYC’s philosophy about childbirth & supporting expectant parents through labor?
++ What is Lisa's philosophy/approach as a doula about supporting expectant parents through labor?

 The doula's role is to support the laboring individual or couple unconditionally throughout pregnancy, labor and birth.
 A doula does not make decisions for her client or expect the client to give birth in any particular way.
 A doula should offer physical, emotional, and informational support no matter what is happening during the birth, without judgment.